-- They are able to earn Jaguar Tickets for demonstrating positive character/behavior. (redeemable for raffle prizes or incentives) - Individual teacher classroom recognition - School wide recognition in announcements - Student of the Month: teachers will select a student monthly to receive a certificate of recognition and a prize, and their names will be displayed outside of the front office.
+- They can earn rewards for demonstrating positive character/behavior. - Individual teacher classroom recognition - School-wide recognition in announcements - Student of the Month: teachers will select a student monthly to receive a certificate of recognition and a prize, and their names will be displayed outside of the front office.